python-cmd2/cmd2/docs/freefeatures.rst

 Startup Initialization Script
 =============================
-You can load and execute commands from a startup initialization script by passing a file path to the ``startup_script`` argument to the ``cmd2.Cmd.__init__()`` method like so::
+You can execute commands from a startup initialization script by passing a file path to the ``startup_script`` argument to the ``cmd2.Cmd.__init__()`` method like so::

     class StartupApp(cmd2.Cmd):